-TWENTY-FOURTH SUNDAY AFTER PENTECOST
+TWENTY-FIFTH SUNDAY AFTER PENTECOST

-Icon of the Rich Fool (Luke 12:16-21) November 20, 2022: 24 th Sunday After Pentecost Epistle: Eph.
-2: 14-22 Gospel: Lk.
-12: 16-21 Mon., Nov.
-21 Entrance of the Mother of God (Solemn Holy Day) 9:00 + Nicholas Zinsky (Wife, Dorothy) Tues., Nov.
-22 9:00 + Marlene Nestrick (Lauren Telep) Wed., Nov.
-23 9:00 + Joe Berta (Marlene & Bob Zelno) Thurs., Nov.
-24 Thanksgiving Day 9:00 Thanksgiving to God for All Our Blessings Fri., Nov.
-25 No Divine Liturgy Today.
-Sat., Nov.
-26 No Morning Divine Liturgy.
-2:00 pm Confessions.
-4:00 pm For Our Parishioners Sun., Nov.
-27 10:30 + Andrew Smagula (Son, Joseph)

-Feast of the Entrance of the Theotokos
+Icon of the Parable of the Rich Fool Nov.
+19, 2023: Twenty Fifth Sunday After Pentecost Epistle: Eph.
+4: 1-6 Gospel: Lk.
+12: 16-21 This Weekend For Our Parishioners + Barbara & George Ferencik (Michael & Theresa Vacendak) Mon., Nov.
+20 No Divine Liturgy Tues., Nov.
+21 9:00 Entrance of the Mother of God (Solemn Holy Day) + Lucille Marushock (Helen Siconolsi) Wed., Nov.
+22 10:00 Funeral: + Gene Maslar Thurs., Nov.
+23 9:00 Thanksgiving Day Thanksgiving to God for All Our Blessings Fri., Nov.
+24 No Divine Liturgy Sat., Nov.
+25 No Morning Divine Liturgy m Confessions m For Our Parishioners Sun., Nov.
+26 10:30 + John & Olga Yuhnick (Family) FEAST OF THE ENTRANCE OF THE THEOTOKOS Commemorated November 21st When Mary was three years of age, Joachim and Anne took their daughter, Mary, to the Temple so that she might be consecrated to the service of the Lord.

-Commemorated November 21st

-When Mary was three years of age, Joachim and Anne took their daughter, Mary, to the Temple so that she might be consecrated to the service of the Lord.
 According to legend, they invited the young girls of the town to walk before her with lighted torches.
 As soon as they had reached the temple, Mary, alone and unhesitatingly, went up the steps of the sanctuary where she was to remain, living in the contemplation of God and miraculously fed by the Archangel Gabriel, until the day she was espoused to Joseph, shortly before the Annunciation.
 The theme of this feast is that Mary the Immaculate One, the Temple of the living God, is offered to the Almighty in his holy house in Jerusalem.
-This day

-witnesses the bond between the Word and the Virgin predestined in eternity; this day is the fountainhead of all her privileges.
+This day witnesses the bond between the Word and the Virgin predestined in eternity; this day is the fountainhead of all her privileges.
 This event is not recorded in the Bible but Tradition remembers the event because of its theological importance.

-Thanksgiving Greetings

-This Thursday is Thanksgiving Day.
+THANKSGIVING GREETINGS This Thursday is Thanksgiving Day.
 Someone once said that he feels sorry for atheists on Thanksgiving Day because they have no one to thank.
-The pilgrims who landed at Plymouth Rock in 1620 knew they had SOME-ONE to thank, since one of their motives in coming to the new world was their desire for religious freedom.
+The pilgrims who landed at Plymouth Rock in 1620 knew they had SOMEONE to thank, since one of their motives in coming to the new world was their desire for religious freedom.
 Like the chosen people of the Bible, they came to a land full of promise and they soon recognized their debt to God by beginning our custom of Thanksgiving Day.
 Thanksgiving Day for us is traditionally a family day, a time for homecomings and the sharing of a sumptuous dinner.
 We will celebrate a Liturgy of Thanksgiving on Thanksgiving Day at 9:00 am this year so that as a Parish Family we can gather together to give thanks and then to return to our homes to enjoy the Thanksgiving meal.
 This year, let us begin this Thanksgiving Day properly by coming together as God's children in His Home - our Church.
 We should gather there to express thanks to God for all His many favors.
 As Americans, we should express our gratitude for the blessings of living as we do in a free and prosperous land.
 As Christians we should gather to express our gratitude for our faith, a faith that gives us the joy of knowing that God is our Loving Father.
 This coming Thanksgiving day reminds us that we, both as Catholic Christians and as Americans, have indeed much to be thankful for.
-Above all, it reminds us that we have SOME-ONE to thank.
+Above all, it reminds us that we have SOMEONE to thank.
 As a "Parish family" let us gather in our "Family House of Worship" at the beginning of this Thanksgiving Day to express our sincere gratitude to God, Our Father!
-Did You Know...
+DID YOU KNOW...